 More and more companies are adopting headless technology to enable an experience-driven commerce strategy and deliver better customer experiences.
-A headless platform simply means that the frontend (what users see and interact with) is separated from the backend of a website (where data such as product information are stored).
-By applying this, users are free to create customized shopping experiences across all channels.
+A headless platform means that the front end (what users see and interact with) is separated from the back end of a website (where data such as product information are stored).
+By applying this, users can create customized shopping experiences across all channels.

-In this article, we’ll get to learn about how headless commerce is changing the way commerce works.
+In this article, we’ll learn how headless commerce is changing how commerce works.

 Retailers become more agile

-With headless architecture, brands could adapt their business strategies to the constantly changing purchasing behaviors of consumers.
+With headless architecture, brands could adapt their business strategies to consumers’ constantly changing purchasing behaviors.
 Retailers’ developers can launch frontend content quickly without worrying about costly backend developments.
 Also, businesses don’t have to update the entire system since changes and optimization are instantaneous.
 This allows brands to keep pace with customer demands quickly and efficiently.

 A good example of this is Venus, a leading retailer of women’s apparel.
 They used to have issues with page load speed, where only 15.25% of their site loaded in under a second.
 By implementing headless commerce, they are able to increase that number to 72.75%.